sgsourav/crashpy/README.md

 > Package Manager : MiniConda (https://conda.io/miniconda.html)
 > User Interface (IDE) : Jupyter Notebook (install using Conda)

 In case installing the above three components individually is too difficult or confusing for you, you may also download and install the full Anaconda (https://www.anaconda.com/) package for Python 3.7.
-It's a little too heavy, but more comprehensive.
+It's a little too heavy, but comprehensive.

 ---